Hugh McKean, top Republican in Colorado House, dies at 55

 The Colorado House GOP caucus confirmed McKean’s death on Sunday.
 Roger Hudson, the caucus’ deputy chief of staff, said he was found dead Sunday morning after complaining of feeling unwell the day before.

-Information on the cause and manner of McKean’s death has not been released.
+Information on the cause and manner of McKean’s death, which shocked the Colorado political world, has not been released.

+“Hugh McKean was an amazing man,” Nicole Packwood-Means, a legislative analyst for the Colorado House GOP caucus, wrote on Twitter.
+“He cared for every person he encountered, including his whole staff.
+Not a day went by when he wasn’t smiling and making the day better for the people around him.”

 The Unaffiliated is our twice-weekly newsletter on Colorado politics and policy.